tzubeli/vpaas-blog/challenges-of-video.md

 All you need is a developer, really.

 You can make it really simple for anyone on your platform to upload video, no matter from where or what kind.
 The video will go straight to its new home in our cloud.
-Once it gets there, the transcoding process will automatically start: creating  videos of different preset formats.
-The users will be able to snip slice and chop their videos, and select the preferred thumbnails for their gallery.
+Once it gets there, the **transcoding** process will automatically begin and create  videos of different preset formats.
+The users will be able to do some basic **cropping** operations on their videos, and select the preferred **thumbnails** for their gallery.
 And hey, if none of those frames are good enough, they can upload a separate image to feature as the video's cover photo.

-If they want to be over-the-top, they can create in-video quizzes that will stop at specified points in the video and ask questions like "What is the difference between convection and bake?" just to make sure the viewers are paying attention.
+If your Experts want to be over-the-top, they can create **in-video quizzes** that will stop at specified points in the video and ask questions like "What is the difference between convection and bake?" just to make sure the viewers are paying attention.
+To help route the viewer to the right recipes, the Experts can also add **hotspots** to their videos, which are essentially just links on specific spots in the video.

+Videos can be added to **categories**, for the different types of recipes that might be available.
+But categories are especially useful for handling security and access management: for example videos be be split into groups for paid versus unpaid, content or maybe long version and short version, where each category is given different rules about who can view those videos, who can edit those videos, and in which context.

+The world of categories and **security** goes beyond that however; what if some of the Experts collaborated on specific content and wanted to give each other the ability to manage all of that content?
+With rules and permissions, all of those details could be easily put into place.

+Once the content is ready to go and the first viewer requests it, the CDN kicks into action and **distributes** that video globally, ensuring that all viewers receive it quickly and efficiently.
+The video is shown in our **Player**, which is fast,  customizable, and built for web pages or native iOS and Android apps, which makes it super easy to embed.
+Most importantly, the Player can send events that have happened, so that you and your Expert never miss an important moment that happened in the video playback.
+Lastly, the player features a collection of plugins, which include various options for **monetization** and server-side ad stitching, which means your Experts can become total influencers on your platform!

+All this in one API, which you can use by downloading a Client Library in any of eleven programming languages!
+And to make the learning curve even easier, it offers a thorough [documentation portal](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.html) that could get you running within minutes so that you and all your friends can quickly and seamlessly share delicious recipes and content.